bluesky-social/indigo/HACKING.md

 ## tips and tricks

-When debugging websocat streams, the `websocat` tool (rust) can be helpful.
+When debugging websocket streams, the `websocat` tool (rust) can be helpful.
 CBOR binary is sort of mangled in to text by default.
 Eg:

     # consume repo events from PDS
     websocat ws://localhost:4989/events